derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - Select Get Country Information to Display Country Information (e.g. Name of Country)

 - Select Exchange Information to Get Exchange Information.
-Allows user input of number of US Dollars (0-500) and Desired Currency (Default is the Currency of the user's location - for example, if the user's location is United Kingdom, the default currency is GBP).
-To be updated.
+Allows user to input the amount (number of units from 1 to 500 in the default currency, e.g. GBP) and the desired currency (e.g. EUR).
+When you release the key or change the content of the Amount Field, the result is updated.
+When you change the content of the Desired Currency Field, the result is updated.
+Result is formatted to 2 decimal places with commas for large numbers (e.g. 1234.56 becomes 1,234.56).
+Click on the Clear Button to clear the result.

 - Select Current Weather to get Current Weather.
+If there is an error, it will display `Error Retrieving Current Weather Information`.

 - Select Future Weather to get Future Weather.
-Up to 40 readings every 3 hours.
+Up to 40 readings.
+5 day/3 hour forecast.
+If there is an error, it will display `Error Retrieiving Future Weather Information`.

 - Select Nearby Wikipedia to get Nearby Wikipedia.